tyagigolu02/DevDishes/README.md

 **Find your next favorite meal with DevDishes, a beautiful and intuitive recipe discovery web application.**

-DevDishes is a modern, responsive web application that helps you discover exciting new recipes based on ingredients you have on hand or dish names you're craving.
+DevDishes is a modern, responsive website that helps you discover exciting new recipes based on ingredients you have on hand or dish names you're craving.
 Built with a stunning glassmorphism design, animated gradients, and seamless user experience, finding your next culinary creation has never been more enjoyable.

 <p align="center">
   <img src="images/food_logo.jpg" alt="DevDishes Logo" width="120" />